 It is a reasonable expectation that your home is safe from hazards like asbestos, mold, radon and other hazards either in the material or environment.
 The home should not cause any harm to its occupants.

 Realize There Is A Difference

 So realize there is a difference between a small nuisance repair and a major repair or replacement

-For example all poured concrete foundations will get cracks.
+For example, all poured concrete foundations will get cracks.
 It is normal for there to be small settlement cracks.
-But a foundation crack can also be a structural issue if the crack is over an 1/8 of an inch wide and the two side of the crack are not flush with each other.
+But a foundation crack can also be a structural issue if the crack is over 1/8 of an inch wide and the two sides of the crack are not flush with each other.
 This can indicate a potential structural issue.